cinnData/MLearning/Examples/[ML-08E] Example - Handwritten digit recognition.md

    ...: df = pd.read_csv(path + 'digits.csv.zip')
 ```

+We check the shape of the data frame.
+We have the data on the 70,000 images.

 ```
 In [2]: df.shape
 Out[2]: (70000, 785)
 ```

 ## Target vector and feature matrix

+We set this first column (the image labels) as the target vector.
+We can examine this vector with the Pandas function `value_counts()`.
+This shows that the data set is a bit unbalanced: ones are most frequent, and fives least frequent.

 ```
 In [3]: y = df.iloc[:, 0]